Do White Candles Burn Faster Than Coloured?

 - Maintain Ambient Temperature: A room kept around 68‑72 °F (20‑22 °C) provides a stable environment where the wax melts at a predictable pace.

-Implementing these habits will yield noticeable gains in burn time across any colour palette, reinforcing that the most effective way to lengthen a candle’s lifespan lies in operational choices rather than pigment selection Simple, but easy to overlook..
+Implementing these habits will yield noticeable gains in burn time across any colour palette, reinforcing that the most effective way to lengthen a candle’s lifespan lies in operational choices rather than pigment selection Took long enough..

 A Final Reflection